bleonardb3/Think2019/README.md

 Before starting the labs, the following prerequisites must be completed.

-## Instructions: Create a Watson Studio project and set up the required services.
+## Prerequisites: Create a Watson Studio project and set up the required services.

 ### Step 1.
 Log into your Watson Studio account at datascience.ibm.com, then select `Projects` and `View All Projects`.